rdmilligan/PyMovieStudio/README.md

 PyMovieStudio is a Python application for making movies.

-Documentation can be found on my Wiki: https://github.com/rdmilligan/PyMovieStudio/wiki
+Documentation can be found on my [Wiki](https://github.com/rdmilligan/PyMovieStudio/wiki)

 ## Record movies